-A2: Owners/Agents are not required to perform annual re-certifications for the period beginning April 1, 2020 and ending December 31, 2020.
+A2: Owners/agents are not required to perform annual re-certifications for the period beginning April 1, 2020 and ending September 30, 2021.
 Additional CHFA approval is not required.

-Q3: If owners/agents are not required to perform annual recertifications through the end of 2020, how should the physical file be documented?
+Q3: If owners/agents are not required to perform annual re-certifications during this period, how should the physical file be documented?

-A3: The owner/agent should notate in the physical file that the annual recertification was not required to be performed in accordance with CHFA COVID-19 guidance dated September 25, 2020.
+A3: The owner/agent should notate in the physical file that the annual recertification was not required to be performed in accordance with CHFA COVID-19 initial guidance dated September 25, 2020 or the Updated and Revised February 9, 2021 version, as applicable.